-Though only a three-piece, they pile on a wide range of non-traditional instrumentation to create a unique, swirling sound.
+Though only a three-piece, The Tea Party pile on a wide range of non-traditional instrumentation to create a unique, swirling sound

 From up north comes The Tea Party, creating a stew of eastern scales, industrial rhythms and Zeppelin-esque dramatics.
 Their 1997 sophomore release Transmission is the quintessential headphones album.
 Though only a three-piece, they pile on a wide range of non-traditional instrumentation to create a unique, swirling sound that goes big rock in the vein of The Cult or Led Zeppelin while grounding with industrial rhythms at home on a Nine Inch Nails or Stabbing Westward record.
 All while frontman Jeff Martin bellows and shrieks like the lost cousin of Jim Morrison and Ian Astbury.
 It can be exciting and overwhelming just a few bars apart - we try to figure out which way the overall experience leans.
 Tune in to find out.

 We haven't reviewed this record yet.
 However, you can compell us to grab our shovels and dig it out.
 Request a review and we'll devote a full episode to discussing this album.
 Heck we might even invite you on as a guest.
 Support the show and help rock fans discover a lost album of the 90's.

 Support us for the year (12 consecutive months), and you’ll be rewarded with an album review for 2017 that you can join us to talk about.Visit Patreon

 This is the fastest option to get your recommendation on the show.
 Make a donation and put the artist and album title in the payment comments.
 We’ll follow up with any questions and let you know the episode release date.Donate